Billy Mansfield: Discovery of bodies

 The skulls of the two Jane Does were later sent for reconstruction at the Colorado State University, with the task headed by retired anthropology professor Dr. Michael Charney.
 No positive matches were made, Theresa Fillingim was not identified until July, 2022, and the remaining Jane Doe remains unidentified.
 Mansfield admitted to killing 18-year-old Carol Ann Barrett, though due to a serving a life sentence in California followed by four life sentences in Florida, the state declined to pursue charges.
 Mansfield was also briefly considered a suspect in the murders of 19-year-old Cynthia Clements and 19-year-old Elizabeth Margaret Graham, both of whom were killed in a similar manner and sexually assaulted.
 James Winkles would later be convicted of the Graham homicide, and remains a suspect in the Clements murder.

 Following the arrest of his brother, Gary Mansfield, for drug charges on October 27, 2020, more remains have been located at the family home in Spring Hill, FL.

 Trials and imprisonment

 Following the discoveries of the skeletons, it was decided that the trial be moved to San Rafael in order to avoid a publicity bias against Mansfield.
-At trial, his previous escapades with the law and alleged sightings on the night of Saling's death were recalled.
+At trial, his previous encounters with the law and alleged sightings on the night of Saling's death were recalled.
 Despite this, the jury were deadlocked, and a new trial was ordered.
 At the request of Assistant State Attorney Chip Harp, the trial was granted a six-month stay.